 The activities of the society include the arrangement of yearly national Inverse Problems Days, a tradition that dates back to 1995 when this small scale conference was first arranged.
 In this workshop, the researchers and graduate students from participating research groups present their recent or ongoing work.

-The Finnish Inverse Problems Society works in close collaboration with the Finnish Centre of Excellence in Inverse Problems.
+The Finnish Inverse Problems Society works in close collaboration with the Finnish Centre of Excellence in Inverse Modelling and Imaging.